Aryan FC: 1930–1960

 While Aryan didn't enjoy the same degree of success as Mohun Bagan, they did perform well in patches.
 The club participated consecutively in the Calcutta Football League with their rivals, and Mohammed Salim (first Indian footballer who played for an overseas club) was one of the legendary players who appeared with Aryan in 1933–34.
 In the mid-1930s, Dukhiram's nephew Santosh Kumar "Chone" Majumder became head coach of the club.
 One of Aryan's greatest moments came in 1940, that year, they won IFA Shield defeating Mohun Bagan 4–1, one of India's premier tournaments.
 They became only the 3rd Indian run club to win the prestigious title.
 Moreover, they crushed Mohun Bagan 4–1 in the final.
 In the 40s, Alil Dey and Modassar Yasin Ali Khan from Tangail, became two of the earliest known Bangladeshi footballers to play for the club.

 Aryan enjoyed another spell of success in mid-1950s, reaching the final of IFA Shield in 1955 and 1956 with an ageing Sahu Mewalal in their ranks, who scored multiple hat-tricks for the team.
 He also emerged as top scorer of CFL in 1949, 1951, 1953, 1954, and 1958.
-Before or after gaining independence from the British raj, Aryan participated in every Calcutta Football League editions (until the formation of Premier Division B), which is Asia's oldest football league.
+Before or after gaining independence from the British Raj, Aryan participated in every Calcutta Football League editions (until the formation of Premier Division B), which is Asia's oldest football league.
 During that time, legendary players from Bengal including Sanat Seth have appeared with the club colours.

 1960–1980

 As the years progressed they gradually lost their status as a top club, instead Aryan became the breeding ground of some of the most famous players in Kolkata maidan.
-Players like Pradip Kumar Banerjee, Prasun Banerjee, Sanat Seth, Pradyut Barman, Goutam Sarkar and Sudhir Karmakar started out in Aryan, before moving on to the bigger clubs.
+Players like Pradip Kumar Banerjee, Prasun Banerjee, Sanat Seth, Pradyut Barman, Goutam Sarkar, Jahar Das, and Sudhir Karmakar started out in Aryan, before moving on to the bigger clubs.
 Balai Dey, the only footballer who represented the two nations India and Pakistan in international football, appeared with Aryan in 1967.
 Other than another IFA Shield win in 1983 (title shared with East Bengal), Aryan didn't achieve a lot of success in modern era.

 On the morning of 5 August 1971, the Naxalite intellectual and poet Saroj Dutta was killed by the police in the grounds of the Aryan club on the Calcutta maidan.

-In 1975, Aryan emerged champion of Churachand Singh Invitation Trophy defeating Rajasthan Club.
+In 1975, Aryan emerged champion of Sir Churachand Singh Memorial Football Tournament defeating Rajasthan Club.